beugley/pcron/README.md

 pcron is short for “personal cron”.  pcron is a job execution tool for Linux/Unix servers.  pcrontab is the utility that is used to define the job schedule that is executed by pcron.

-pcron/pcrontab are similar to cron/crontab, which are the standard execution/scheduling tools for Linux/Unix.  pcron/pcrontab were created because cron/crontab usage is not allowed for most Linux/Unix users at Capital One.
+pcron/pcrontab are similar to cron/crontab, which are the standard execution/scheduling tools for Linux/Unix.  pcron/pcrontab were created for systems where general usage of cron is not allowed.
 Anyone can use pcron/pcrontab.

-NOTE: pcron is not an Enterprise-Level utility and is not approved for mission-critical tasks.  pcron has no capability to restart failed jobs and will not run jobs that were skipped due to server downtime.
-Please use Control-M for all mission-critical tasks.

 **pcrontab**

 pcrontab is the interface for defining a job schedule.
 It works nearly the same as does the standard Linux/Unix tool crontab.  pcrontab allows a user to schedule a job to the minute level.
 A job can be scheduled for any combination of minute, hour, day, month, and/or weekday. pcrontab can be invoked in the following 4 ways:
   * pcrontab –l <p>lists the user's pcrontab file.</p>
   * pcrontab -r <p>remove the user's pcrontab file.</p>
-  * pcrontab -e <p>edit the user's pcrontab file or create an empty file to edit if the pcrontab file does not exist.  pcrontab invokes the “vi” editor to edit the file.</p>
+  * pcrontab -e <p>edit the user's pcrontab file or create an empty file to edit if the pcrontab file does not exist.  pcrontab invokes the “vi” editor to edit the file.
+To use a different editor, set the EDITOR environment variable to the full path and name of your preferred editor (e.g.: export EDITOR=/usr/bin/emacs)</p>
   * pcrontab file <p>create or replace the user’s pcrontab file with the specified file.</p>